Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 * Step 2: Add properties in application.yml:

-    Enable `azure.activedirectory.enable-web-app-and-resource-server` property is `true`, and specify the authorization type for each authorization client.
+    Set property `azure.activedirectory.application-type` is `web_application_and_resource_server`, and specify the authorization type for each authorization client.

     ```yaml
     azure: